mattik01/Eve-UniGraph/README.md

 ### ❓ `graph-queries.ipynb`

 - Notebook to load and run queries on the graph.
-- Includes example queries, such as:
+- Includes example queries, such as
   - Finding quiet Abyssal systems
+  - Finding DED Farming Systems (avoid dangerous LS spawns)

 ### NOT YET IMPLEMENTED
 - Player Structure Information